epicwebgame/dragdrop/CSS/readme.md

 calc()
 clip-path (see Mandy Michael's video "CSS Effects" and her Codepens @mandy_kerr, see it in the diagonal "Fracture") column-count (very interesting, see my Stack Overflow question: [Creating a two-columnar magazine layout with CSS](https://stackoverflow.com/questions/50549041/creating-a-two-columnar-magazine-layout-with-css) Permalink: https://stackoverflow.com/q/50549041/303685
+CSS Shapes and shape-outside.
+See https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Shapes/Overview_of_CSS_Shapes.
+What the hell is this? https://developer.mozilla.org/en-US/docs/Web/CSS/Value_definition_syntax I got here also from the <basic_shape> article.

 Media Queries
 @supports vs. modernizr